TheFifthRider/fate-slash-fate/docs/fate-points.md

 ## Spending

-The primary usage of Fate Points is to [Invoke and Compel Aspects](aspects), but they have other uses.
+The primary usage of Fate Points is to [invoke and compel aspects](aspects.md), but they have other uses.

 A Fate Point may be paid to Declare A Story Detail, such as establishing a relationship between you and a key NPC.
 Ideally, this should be rooted in one of your Aspects, but it is not an invocation since it cannot be done with a Free Invoke.